mdn/content/files/en-us/learn/html/introduction_to_html/document_and_website_structure/index.md

 ## Summary

 At this point, you should have a better idea about how to structure a web page/site.
-In the last article of this module, we'll study how to [debug HTML](/en-US/docs/Learn/HTML/Introduction_to_HTML/Debugging_HTML).
+In the last article of this module, we'll learn how to [debug HTML](/en-US/docs/Learn/HTML/Introduction_to_HTML/Debugging_HTML).

 ## See also